Hardwar Dubey

-Hardwar Dubey is an Indian politician and a Member of Parliament in the Rajya Sabha from Uttar Pradesh.
-He is a former member of Uttar Pradesh Legislative Assembly from Agra Cantonment and Minister of State in the Kalyan Singh ministry.
-He is a member of the Bharatiya Janata Party.
+Hardwar Dubey (1 July 1949 – 26 June 2023) was an Indian politician who was a Member of Parliament in the Rajya Sabha from Uttar Pradesh.
+He was a member of Uttar Pradesh Legislative Assembly from Agra Cantonment and minister of state in the Kalyan Singh ministry.
+He was a member of the Bharatiya Janata Party until his death.

 Early life

-Dubey is originally from Ballia.
+Dubey was originally from Ballia.
 He moved to Agra in 1969 and led Akhil Bharatiya Vidyarthi Parishad.

 Political career

-In the year 1989, he contested and won the Agra Cantonment seat.
-He again won the 1991 elections and was made the Minister of State for Finance in the Kalyan Singh ministry.
+In 1989, he contested and won the Agra Cantonment seat.
+He again won the 1991 elections and was made the minister of state for Finance in the Kalyan Singh ministry.
 Due to controversies, he resigned from the ministerial position within a year.

 In 2005, he unsuccessfully contested by-elections from the Kheragarh Assembly seat.
 Earlier, he also lost in the Agra-Firozabad seat to the Uttar Pradesh Legislative Council election.

-In 2011, he took over as BJP’s State Spokesperson and in 2013 as State Vice President.
+In 2011, he took over as BJP’s state spokesperson and in 2013 as state vice president.

+Death

+Dubey died in Delhi on 26 June 2023, at the age of 73.